Jase McClellan

-Jase McClellan (born June 25, 2002) is an American football running back for the Alabama Crimson Tide.
+Jase McClellan (born June 25, 2002) is an American professional football running back.
+He played college football for the Alabama Crimson Tide and was drafted by the Atlanta Falcons of the National Football League (NFL).

-High school career
+Early life

 McClellan attended Aledo High School in Aledo, Texas.
 During his career, he had 6,468 yards rushing yards and 122 touchdowns.
 He was selected to play in the 2020 Under Armour All-American Game.
 He originally committed to the University of Oklahoma to play college football before changing his commitment to the University of Alabama.

 College career

 As a true freshman at Alabama in 2020, McClellan rushed 23 times for 245 yards and two touchdowns.
 As a junior in 2021, he played in five games before tearing his ACL, which ended his season.
 He finished the year with 40 carries for 191 yards and a touchdown.
 McClellan returned from the ACL injury to start the 2022 season.